-The two mandatory annual reports so far published on California’s experiment with assisted suicide contain very minimal data.
+The annual reports on California’s experiment with assisted suicide contain very minimal data.

 There is anecdotal evidence from a patient and a doctor that health insurers in California are refusing to cover treatments but offering to pay for assisted suicide.

 In September 2018 the law was changed so it is no longer an offence to deliberately advise or encourage a person to commit suicide using the procedures for assisted suicide.

 It was changed again with effect from 1 January 2022 to reduce the period between an initial and a final request to just 48 hours (from 15 days); remove the need for a written final attestation 48 hours or less before a person actually ingests the prescribed lethal substance and extend the automatic repeal of the legislation to 1 January 2031.